Tel Dor: Persian period

+For supporting his conquest of Egypt, King Cambyses II of Persia awarded Sidon with rule of Dor.

 In ca. 460 BCE, the Athenians formed an alliance with the Egyptian leader Inaros against the Persians.
-In order to reach the Nile delta and support the Egyptians, the Athenian fleet had to sail south.
+In order to reach the Nile Delta and support the Egyptians, the Athenian fleet had to sail south.
 Athens had secured landing sites for their triremes as far south as Cyprus, but they needed a way station between Cyprus and Egypt.
 They needed a naval base on the coast of Lebanon or Palestine, but the Phoenician cities of Sidon and Tyre held much of the mainland coast and those cities were loyal to Persia.
 Fifty miles south of those cities, however, the Athenians found an isolated and tempting target for establishing a way station.

 The Athenians seized Dor from Sidon.
 Dor had many strategic advantages for the Athenians, starting with its distance from Sidon.
 The Athenians had a maritime empire built on oared ships.
 They did not need large tracts of land and instead needed strategically situated coastal sites that had fresh water, provisions and protection from bad weather and enemy attack.
 Dor had an unfailing freshwater spring near the edge of the sea and to its south a lagoon and sandy beach enclosed by a chain of islets.
 This was precisely what the Athenian fleet needed for landing their ships and resting their crews.
 Dor itself was strategically situated.
 It stood atop a rocky promontory and was protected on its landward side by a marshy swale that formed a natural moat.
 Beyond the coastal lowlands was Mount Carmel.
 The town had Persian-built fortifications.
 In addition to this, the town had straight streets and Phoenician dye pits for the purpling of cloth.
 For these reasons, Dor became the most remote outpost of the Athenian navy.

 Hellenistic period

-In 138 BC, Dora was the scene of battle between Seleucid emperor Antiochus VII Sidetes and the usurper Diodotus Tryphon, leading to the latter's flight and ultimately his death.
+During the Hellenistic period, Dor became a strategic site frequently contested by the Ptolemaic Kingdom and the Seleucid Empire, both vying for control of the region.
+In 219 BCE, the city, then under Ptolemaic rule, withstood an attack by Seleucid king Antiochus III.
+At the turn of the century, Dor, along with the regions of Judea and Phoenicia, was incorporated into Seleucid rule.
+In 138 BCE, Seleucid king Antiochus VII Sidetes and Jewish leader Simon Thassi besieged Dor, which was occupied by the usurper Diodotus Tryphon.
+This siege led to Tryphon's flight and eventual death.
+The battle is corroborated by the discovery of lead sling bullets and other projectiles found near the site.

+At the beginning of the reign of the Hasmonean king Alexander Jannaeus, Dor was under the control of the tyrant Zoilus, who also ruled Straton's Tower and Gaza.
+Alexander Jannaeus eventually took control of the city and incorporated it into the Jewish kingdom.
+In 63 BCE, the Roman general Pompey conquered Judaea and subsequently annexed Dor to the province of Syria.